diligent321/TensorFlow-serving-load-pb-file/README.md

 Step 1: Installing ModelServer following official tutorial, https://www.tensorflow.org/serving/setup ;

-Step 2:convert the checkpoints file to pb file， which comprises the model graph and weight parameters;
+Step 2: Convert the checkpoints file to pb file， which comprises the model graph and weight parameters;

 Step 3: Run the file export.py, convert the above pb file to SavedModel which is supported by tensorflow serving;